hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 - Passing the JSON file as input in the body of the HTTP API call.
   ![Example of the JSON file passed in the body of the API call](../images/api-post-json-in-body.jpeg)

-`$ chainhook service start --config-path=chainhook.toml`
+`$ chainhook service start --config-path=Chainhook.toml`

 The above command posts the events to the `localhost:6379/`   as mentioned in the predicate definition.

 > [!TIP]
 > You can define multiple predicates and pass them as arguments to start the chainhook service.
-> Example:  `$ chainhook service start --predicate-path=predicate_1.json --predicate-path=predicate_2.json --config-path=chainhook.toml`
+> Example:  `$ chainhook service start --predicate-path=predicate_1.json --predicate-path=predicate_2.json --config-path=Chainhook.toml`

 ## Reference